Jeffser/Alpaca/README.md

 - Delete messages

 ## Future features!
-- Document recognition (Probably only Markdown because it's really easy for AI to read)
 - YouTube recognition (Ask questions about a YouTube video using the transcript)
 - Edit messages
 - Snap Package (maybe)